University-of-Delaware-IT-RCI/iptracking/README.md

 The `database` key is associated with a mapping of key-value pairs associated with a database driver.
 See the **Database** section at the top of this document for more information on this mapping.

-### fifo-file
+### socket-file

-The `fifo-file` key is associated with a string containing the path to the named pipe that the daemon will monitor and to which the PAM helper will write event data.
+The `socket-file` key is associated with a string containing the path to the socket file that the daemon will monitor and to which the PAM helper will write event data.

 If omitted, the compiled-in default will be used.